JunaidQadirB/ddd-php/README.md

 # Domain-Driven Design Implementation In PHP

-This is a working demo which demonstrates how to implement DDD in PHP.
+This is a working demo which demonstrates how to implement Hexagonal Architecture in PHP.

 I followed this [blog post](https://www.yordipauptit.com/hexagonal-architecture-in-php/) by [Yordi Pauptit](https://github.com/YP28).